Kaia15/cmu-smiling-face-project/README.md

 **Frontend improvements.** Improve the React frontend with some minor extensions

-* Allow incremental loading in the frontend, by polling regularly for updates from the backend.
+* Allow incremental loading in the frontend by polling regularly for updates from the backend.
 (This should work out of the box if the backend responds correctly)
 * Show a progress bar while data is loaded.
 * Show errors from the backend in the frontend, ideally with meaningful error messages.